 Expansion of Amsterdam

-Henceforth, the design of new city districts also had to be planned in "expansion plans," such as Berlage's Plan Zuid.
-The most famous effect of the law was, of course, the "housing law construction" of good, affordable houses by non-profit organizations.
-The government made loans available to housing associations that built for the workers.
-Dutch public housing was among the early years of the Housing Act and among the best in Europe.
+From then on, the design of new city districts had to be laid out in official expansion plans, such as Berlage’s renowned Plan Zuid.
+Perhaps the most significant outcome of the Housing Act was the rise of so-called “housing act construction”: the development of good, affordable homes by non-profit organizations.
+The government supported this effort by providing loans to housing associations that built homes for the working class.
+In its early years, Dutch public housing became a model for Europe, ranking among the best on the continent.

 The Spaarndammerbuurt: from poverty to paradise